adamwjohnson5/Boilerplate/README.md

 # Boilerplate

-A web app boilerplate :man_shrugging:
+A web app boilerplate for modern browsers :man_shrugging: